Chewing Gum After Your Surgery

 Do not chew gum after midnight the night before your surgery.

-After surgery, your nurse will give you a pack of sugar-free gum.
-They’ll tell you to chew a piece of gum for 30 minutes 3 times per day.
+After surgery, chew a piece of sugar-free gum for 30 minutes 3 times per day.
 It’s best to do it in the morning, around noon, and in the evening.

 Last Updated